Registration

 What if I need to pick up my child early from Camp?

-Since we are an active camp and may be out on activities or a trip, you MUST coordinate your specified pickup time with the camp director by contacting us using the ProCare App by 11 am the day of.
-Early pickup times are 2:00 pm and or 4:30 pm.
+Since we are an active camp and may be out on activities or a trip, you MUST coordinate your specified pickup time with the camp director by contacting us using the ProCare App by a VERY specific time.
+Early pickup times are 2:30 pm and or 4:30 pm.

 Will I be charged if I Pick Up My Child Late?

 Campers must be picked up by 5:45 pm at the latest.
 Late pick-up coverage fees are charged from 5:45 up until the guardian’s arrival and sign-out.
-The coverage fee is $3.99 per min starting at 5:45.
-The guardian will be invoiced and payment is required BEFORE the child is accepted the following day.
+The coverage fee is $3.99 per minute starting at 5:45.
+The guardian will be invoiced, and payment is required BEFORE the child is accepted the following day.
+This is a strict policy, and there are no exceptions.

 Payment